-When you choose UPMC for You, you choose the #1 Medicaid Plan in PA for eight out of nine years in a row, and the #10 plan in the nation.* As a UPMC for You member, you can visit some of the best doctors and hospitals in Pennsylvania.
+Choose UPMC for You, continually ranked as one of the top Medical Assistance plans in PA for the last 11 years.* As a UPMC for You member, you can visit some of the best doctors and hospitals in Pennsylvania.
 The UPMC for You provider network includes both UPMC and community providers, totaling more than 86 hospitals and more than 10,000 physicians.

 Use UPMC for You to help you stay healthy and get treatment for any health problems.
 Members can access these benefits: